SagarKurada/airbnb-nyc-urban-tourism-challenge/README.md

 respect to the parameters considered.
 ### Random Selection:
 An option for travelers to randomly select Airbnbs based on their availability and budget was also given.
-This was done using a loop, which selected Airbnbs
+This was done using a loop, which selected Airbnbs randomly using np.random.choice based on their availability (higher the availability, the higher the chance of it being selected).
+The loop continued until the budget was exhausted.

 ![random](https://github.com/akshay-madar/airbnb-nyc-urban-tourism-challenge/blob/master/random_selection.PNG)